Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 @subsubsection occt_visu_4_2_5 Text primitive

-*TKOpenGL* toolkit renders text labels using texture fonts. *Graphic3d* text primitives have the following features:
+*TKOpenGl* toolkit renders text labels using texture fonts. *Graphic3d* text primitives have the following features:
   * fixed size (non-zoomable) or zoomable,
   * can be rotated to any angle in the view plane,
   * support unicode charset.